ArnavTandon/PSOSM-Assignments/README.md

 # Privacy and Security in Online Social Media - Hands-on excercies
-###### This repository contains all the course assignments done as a part of CSE648-Privacy and Security in Online Social Media.
+###### This repository contains all the course assignments and project done as a part of CSE648-Privacy and Security in Online Social Media.
 ---

 - ### Assignment 1